 Commissioned works by Franghiz Alizedeh, Nader Mashayekhi, Saed Haddad, Kinan Azmeh, Zaid Jabri, Issam Rafea, Dima Orsho and Nouri Iskander have been premiered during the Festival.
 2009 saw the foundation of the Festival's own Morgenland Chamber Orchestra and the Morgenland All Star Band was formed in 2012.

 Michael Dreyer is founder and Artistic Director of the Morgenland Festival Osnabrück.
 He was born in Göttingen and studied concert guitar at the Musikhochschule Detmold/Münster.
 In 2005 he founded the Morgenland Festival Osnabrück and in 2013 he initiated the International Music Summer in Kurdistan, Iraq.
 He was also responsible for the festival “Salam Syria” at the Elbphilharmonie in Hamburg.
 Together with the Argentinean guitarist Hugo Gaido he founded the record label Dreyer Gaido Musikproduktionen, which has now published over 120 CDs as well as some films.
 As author and co-producer he has collaborated closely with the Dutch film producer Frank Scheffer for film productions about music in Iran.
 For his work Michael Dreyer was awarded the “International Music Peace Prize” of the Praetorius Music Prize.
-He is currently a jury member of the Federal Cultural Foundation in the field of music.
+Since 2022 he is manager of the NDR Bigband.